ryan-mcclue/musings/on-solid-ground.md

 # IMPORTANT: FOR ALL TOPICS INCLUDED, HAVE SOME MENTION ON WALLPAPER

+5ATM is 5 atmospheres.
+1 atmosphere is about 10m (however calculated when motionless)
+50m for 10 minutes

 RFC documents contain technical specifications for Internet techologies, e.g. IP, UDP, etc.

 Data deduplication means to remove duplicates